Updated: Jul 9

 Our modern US culture is somewhat ambivalent about marriage.
-We are very earnest to define marriage (or redefine it) but we also seem to like to keep it at arms length (at least until we're older).
+We are very earnest to define marriage (or redefine it) but we also seem to want to keep it at arms length (at least until we're older).
 Talk of marriage in the Episcopal Church has no shortage of occasions.
 And while the national church has been working hard to make it more accessible, as a parish priest, one of my tasks is to prepare those who desire marriage to approach it more wisely.
 In that vein, I've been thinking about the introduction and movement of the Marriage liturgy in the 1979 BCP.
 The last sentence of the opening introduction:

 "Therefore marriage is not to be entered into unadvisedly or lightly, but reverently, deliberately, and in accordance with the purposes for which it was instituted by God."